-Carnival continues to create exciting lineups of music artists for their Carnival Live! program
+Rock the boat on a Carnival Live cruise featuring exciting lineups of music artists for their Carnival Live! program.

 On Carnival’s 3,690-passenger Breeze, I met with the members of the classic rock band Styx, whose songs such as “Come Sail Away,” “Fooling Yourself,” “Lady” and “Babe” continue to draw crowds.

 As of May 2016, she moved to Galveston replacing Carnival Magic.
 In April 2017 the Carnival Breeze entered dry dock, at the Grand Bahamas Shipyard, for the first time since entering service in 2012

 You may remember Canadian Lawrence Gowan from his own eighties hits “A Criminal Mind” and “Strange Animal, “among others.
 He’s been singing lead vocals and playing the piano for Styx off and on since 1999.
 Gowan told me prior to the show, “Performing on a cruise ship is a new venue for us.
 We’re enjoying this more intimate performance and opportunity to personally meet with passengers.
 Being a Canadian, I make sure that if there are Canadians on board that we perform better than ever – and I choose their favourite songs.”